 You can predefine a streaming quality by forcing the resolution quality of the local (home streaming) or remote (Internet streaming) player from the Plex Media Server.
 To do this, go to Settings > Plex Web > Quality.

-A new feature of Plex (still in beta as for Jun 2021), allows you to automatically adjust quality based on the client’s Internet Connection speed.
+A new feature of Plex (still in beta as of Jun 2021), allows you to automatically adjust quality based on the client’s Internet connection speed.

 Click on the checkbox “Automatically Adjust Quality”.

-If you, as a Plex Media Player manager, want to have more control over quality output for Internet-based streaming, you can specify the resolution based on the bandwidth.
+If you, as a Plex Media Player-manager, want to have more control over the quality output for Internet-based streaming, you can specify the resolution based on the bandwidth.
 Bear in mind that if you set the quality too high, the videos might buffer continuously.

 Pre-transcoding is a manual method for streaming.
 As the name implies, it is a method where you prepare incompatible or large media files before streaming them.
 Pre-transcoding can help offload some pressure off of the server’s CPU.
 If you know the file formats that your client can play, their screen size, and average bandwidth, then pre-transcoding is a good option